Book Reviews

 This was one of those books that, as soon as I read it, I just knew it would stay with me forever.

 I think Bowman did a really great job at portraying just how complicated inter-human relationships can be.
-How you can love with all your heart someone who let you down.
+How you can love with all your heart someone who keeps letting you down.
 How some people are genuinely so nice, you need to remind yourself every now and then they actually did some pretty messed up things.

 “It’s strange – hope can make you forget so much, so quickly.
 That’s why hoping is so dangerous.”

-At times, it was very hard for me to connect with these people.
+At times, it was hard for me to connect with these people.
 To understand their family dynamic.
 It was hard to grasp the way they were treating each other or reacting to some things.

 For example, it was hard for me to understand how someone can go daily through so much pain and injustice without fighting back harder.
-And at first, when you only get a few glimpses of their daily lives, they felt a bit more like caricatures than like real people to me.
+And at first, when you only get a few glimpses of their daily lives, they felt a bit more like caricatures than real people to me.

-However, the author did a really great job and the more I read, the more connected with the story I felt.
+However, the author did a great job and the more I read, the more connected with the story I felt.
 The more I understood.

 Kiko’s mom, for example.
 In most YA contemporaries I’ve read, the trope of the mean, unsupportive parents is usually done so badly.
 They often feel more cardboard cutout stereotypical, not at all like real people.